roozbehR/MovieBook/README.md

 This will take you the movie page.
 ![Movie Page](documentationImages/movies/individual/movie-page.png)

-*Note: the movie that will show up is currently random but this will display the movie that is clicked once the back-end is implemented*

 Here you will be able to view details and leave a comment or post *only if you are authenticated*.
 If not, then you can still the view the movie